zzeneg/qmk-hid-host/README.md

 - `device` section contains information about keyboard.
 All values are **decimal**, make sure to convert them from hex using a [converter](https://tools.keycdn.com/hex-converter).
   - `productId` - `pid` from your keyboard's `info.json`
   - `usage` and `usagePage` - default values from QMK (`RAW_USAGE_ID` and `RAW_USAGE_PAGE`).
 No need to modify them unless they were redefined in firmware
-- `layouts` - list of supported keyboard layouts in two-letter format
+- `layouts` - list of supported keyboard layouts in two-letter format (app sends layout's index, not name)
 - `reconnectDelay` - delay between reconnecting attempts in milliseconds

 ### Windows